gohort/x/README.md

     ErrTicketing = x.NewError("ticketing system")
     ErrReading = x.NewError("reading")
 )

-// x has a custom Errorf for categorizing errors.
-This is helpful when
-// developing an API with a backend business logic. func getTicket(key string) (*Value, error) {
-    val, err := find(key)
-    if err != nil {
-        return nil, x.Errorf(ErrTicketing, "find: %w", err)
-    }
-    // ...
-}

 // errors can be compared using errors.Is and be unwrapped. func handler(w http.ResponseWriter, _ *http.Request) {